seydx/av/CONTRIBUTION.md

-# Contributing to @seydx/av
+# Contributing to node-av

-Thank you for your interest in contributing to @seydx/av!
+Thank you for your interest in contributing to node-av!
 This guide will help you understand our development practices and code standards.

 ## Table of Contents